Skip to Content

 Here you can find our suggestions on how to see all the top landmarks and lots of amazing hidden gems of Rome in 4 days, plus some additional suggestions for a longer trip.
 Be sure to also read our tips for visiting Rome.

 Where to stay: Our personal favorite area to stay in Rome is around Piazza Navona and the Pantheon.
-Here you can find more information about this best area to stay in Rome.
-And here are some highly-rated hotels in this neighborhood:
+We recommend 9Hotel Cesari.
+For more information and hotel suggestions, please see our complete guide to the best area to stay in Rome.

 2. Florence